Arduino Soil Moisture Sensor Tutorial - Complete Wiring Guide & Code

 Complete soil moisture sensor module with probe connections and LED indicators

-In the schematic, we have a LM393 op-amp which is a low-power low offset voltage op-amp that can be powered from a 3.3V or 5V supply.
+In the schematic, we have an LM393 op-amp, which is a low-power, low offset voltage op-amp that can be powered from a 3.3V or 5V supply.
 Please note that the analog output voltage of the device will depend on the input voltage.
-The main job for this op-amp is to convert the incoming analog signal from the sensor probe to digital signal.
-There is also this 10K potentiometer that is used to set a reference voltage for the op-amp, the input voltage of the sensor goes below the threshold voltage set by the potentiometer, the output of the op-map goes low.
-Other than that we have two LEDs.
-The first one is a power LED and the other one is the trigger LED.
-The power LED turns on when power is applied to the board and the trigger LED turns on when a certain set threshold is reached.
+The main job for this op-amp is to convert the incoming analog signal from the sensor probe to a digital signal.
+There is also this 10K potentiometer that is used to set a reference voltage for the op-amp.
+The input voltage of the sensor goes below the threshold voltage set by the potentiometer, the output of the op-map goes low.
+Other than that, we have two LEDs.
+The first one is a power LED, and the other one is the trigger LED.
+The power LED turns on when power is applied to the board, and the trigger LED turns on when a certain set threshold is reached.
 This is how this basic circuit works.

 Arduino Soil Moisture Sensor ThinkerCad Simulation

-Before testing it on a live circuit, let’s simulate it on thinker cad.
-Here is the Thinkercad simulation for Arduino Soil moisture sensor.
+Before testing it on a live circuit, let’s simulate it on Thinker CAD.
+Here is the Thinkercad simulation for the Arduino Soil moisture sensor.

 Arduino Soil Moisture Sensor Circuit – Connection Diagram

 Now that we have a complete understanding of how a Soil Moisture sensor works, we can connect all the required wires to the Arduino UNO board.
-This section of the article will be divided into two parts, one shows analog output and another one shows the digital output.
-Let's begin with analog circuitry, the complete circuit to connect a soil humidity sensor with Arduino is shown below
+This section of the article will be divided into two parts, one showing analog output and the one showing the digital output.
+Let's begin with analog circuitry.
+The complete circuit to connect a soil humidity sensor with Arduino is shown below.
+For Arduino soil moisture sensor analog readings, use this proven wiring configuration:

 Soil Moisture Sensor - Analog Output:

-To work with the sensor we need to power the sensor first, for that we are using the 5V and GND pin of the Arduino UNO Board.
+To work with the sensor, we need to power the sensor first; for that, we are using the 5V and GND pins of the Arduino UNO Board.
+The soil moisture sensor Arduino circuit diagram shows the internal workings:

 Arduino soil moisture sensor analog output wiring connection diagram tutorial